See answer

 Written by Kelly Crumrin

 The human immunodeficiency virus (HIV) is a virus that attacks the immune system.
-Left untreated, HIV can progress within a few years and lead to acquired immune deficiency syndrome (AIDS), a set of symptoms and infections that eventually cause death.
+If left untreated, HIV can progress within a few years and lead to acquired immune deficiency syndrome (AIDS), a set of symptoms and infections that eventually cause death.

-Although HIV is not yet curable, it is very treatable.
-Taking proper treatment consistently and leading a healthy lifestyle enables most people with HIV to live a normal life span.
+Although HIV is not yet curable, it’s very treatable.
+Following your treatment plan and leading a healthy lifestyle enables most people with HIV to have a typical lifespan.

 What Is HIV?

-HIV is a type of virus that infects a specific type of immune system cell: CD4 lymphocytes or T-helper cells.
-The role of healthy CD4 cells is to send signals to other immune cells, telling them to start fighting off infections in your body.
-When HIV infects a CD4 cell, it hijacks the process by which the cell replicates itself and uses it to produce copies of HIV instead.
+When HIV infects a CD4 cell, it takes over the cell’s process of making copies.
+Instead of helping the immune system, the infected cell starts making more copies of the virus.
 These copies are released into the body to infect more CD4 cells.
-HIV also destroys CD4 cells, weakening the immune system and leaving the body unable to rally an effective response to cancer and infection.
+HIV also destroys CD4 cells, weakening the immune system and leaving the body unable to rally an effective response to cancers and infections.

 How Does HIV Spread?

-HIV is passed by specific types of contact with infected blood, semen, preseminal fluid, vaginal secretions, and rectal fluid.
-The virus can also be transmitted from mother to child during childbirth or pregnancy or through breastfeeding and breast milk.
-In order to infect someone, the infected fluid must come into contact with their bloodstream, a mucous membrane, or damaged tissue such as an open wound.
+The spread of HIV happens after certain types of contact with different bodily fluids like infected blood, semen, preseminal fluid, vaginal secretions, and rectal fluid.
+The virus can also be transmitted to a child during childbirth or pregnancy or through breastfeeding and breast milk.
+In order to infect someone, the infected fluid must come into contact with their bloodstream, a mucous membrane, or an open wound.
+HIV cannot be spread through saliva.

-HIV is most commonly passed during anal or vaginal sex without condoms or by sharing used needles or other injection equipment.
-However, it is important to clarify that the virus is not transmitted through casual or everyday contact, such as through sharing drinks or kissing.
+HIV is most commonly passed through unprotected anal or vaginal sex without condoms or through shared use of needles or other injection equipment.
+However, it is important to clarify that the virus isn’t transmitted through casual or everyday contact, such as through sharing drinks, hugging, shaking hands, or kissing.

 The History of HIV/AIDS

-Researchers now know that HIV originated in Kinshasa, Democratic Republic of Congo, in 1920 when HIV crossed species from chimpanzees to humans.
-By 1980, HIV had already spread to five continents: North America, South America, Europe, Africa, and Australia.
+Researchers now know that HIV originated in Kinshasa, in what is today the Democratic Republic of Congo, in 1920, when the virus crossed species from chimpanzees to humans.
 The first cases were presented to the Centers for Disease Control and Prevention (CDC) in 1981.
 Five previously healthy gay men in Los Angeles had acquired a rare lung infection called Pneumocystis carinii pneumonia and other infections.
 The CDC began to receive more reports of severe immune deficiency among gay men.
-By the end of 1981, there were 270 reported cases of the mysterious disease and 121 deaths.
+By the end of 1981, there were 337 reported cases of the mysterious disease and 130 deaths.

 Stigma Surrounding HIV/AIDS Starts To Rise